NickRycar/react_qr_app/README.md

 ### Testing

-1. To test that it's working locally, run `npm start` in the root directory of your project
+1. To test that it's working locally, run `npm start` in the root directory of your project.
-1. On your LaunchDarkly dashboard, try turning the `show-qr-code` flag on and off, and serve different colors in the `config-background-color` flag

-### Deploying

-1. When you're ready, `npm run deploy` to deploy to a new `gh-pages` branch of your repository
-1. On your GitHub repository, go to Settings > Pages and ensure you're using the `gh-pages` branch in the `root` directory
+1. A window will automatically open in your default browser.
+    * Open the same URL (https://localhost:3000/react_qr_app) in a second browser of your choosing.

+The table's set.
+Time to demo!

+## Running the Demo

+Below are all the technical steps required, and light narrative to frame the demonstration.

+### A Note About Flags

+This demo primarily uses the `release-astronaut-name` flag, but the same steps can be taken for any of the remaining flags.
+Some good ones to play with are:

+* `config-customer-logo`: toggle between the plucky `Planet Express` scamps and the hostile takeover from `Mom Corp`
+* `release-new-ui`: go from grey and plain to colorful and rad!

+### Part One: Release and Remediate

+*Instead of the generic, dull "AstroBot", we want to give our customers the ability to NAME their Astronaut.
+To kick this off, we're adding a unique(ish) identifier to each bot loaded.
+Which... is still generic and dull, but a first step!*

+To implement this feature, we've created a new utility function to create each bot's identifier, and we plan to call it from index.js, but this is just a prototype!
+I want to be able to test it before it goes live, and I don't want my customers to see this hacky version.
+But I **also** don't want it to sit in a feature branch forever, going stale before it's ready for realease.

+Enter **FEATURE FLAGS**!

+Feature flags let us release updates to our application as soon as we create them, but hide them behind conditional levers that *we* control.

+#### Checkout the feature branch